So many things can give babies upset stomachs, runny noses, and rashes.

 They may also take a look at your little one’s poop and do a skin prick test.

-It isn’t possible to cure a milk allergy, although most children will outgrow it fairly quickly.
+It isn’t possible to cure a milk allergy, although most children will outgrow it by 12 months.

 So the way of managing it is simply to remove it from their diet.